-We look at the hammers that began the change in Vulcan’s product direction during the late 1920’s and early 1930’s, and we also document the “last hammers” of the 1990’s.
-Here we look at those hammers which were proposed during the 1960’s and 1970’s that were never built.
+We looked at the hammers that began the change in Vulcan’s product direction during the late 1920’s and early 1930’s, and we also document the “last hammers” of the 1990’s.
+Here we look at hammers which were proposed during the 1960’s, 1970’s and 1980’s that were never built.

 When Vulcan designed its open type differential hammers in the early 1930’s, it developed the single-acting product line from the 014 up from that.
 Here’s an attempt to “back engineer” the concept onto a classic Warrington-Vulcan hammer: an 06 with a raised steam chest, from the early 1960’s.
 Mercifully this was never tried, because the longer passage from the cylinder to the steam chest would have only encouraged more core burn-it, as it did with the offshore hammers.

 Vulcan produced a fair number of proposed sizes for its offshore hammers.
 It was frequently difficult to keep up with its customers’ demand for new sizes, in part because the size requirements could change during the development of a hammer size.
 One hammer that did not get built was the 430; this drawing dates from 1976.
 With the 560 five years earlier, Vulcan broke out of the 3′ stroke restriction and never looked back with its offshore hammers.
 The 430 “split the difference” with a 4′ stroke, a common stroke with some lines of hydraulic hammers.
 Two years later the 530 (and later the 520 and 535) appeared in Vulcan’s line.
 One big difference was the cables: this hammer put them to the top of the hammer like the 3′ stroke hammers, while the later hammers went only to the steam chest.